Kevin Giles

 Giles has published widely on matters related to the health and growth of the church, some at a popular level and some at an academic level.
 He has scholarly books on church leadership, the doctrine of the church, the biblical case for gender equality, the doctrine of the Trinity and the doctrine of the eternal generation of the Son.
-He has been prominent in the debate about the status and ministry of women and the way complemetarians have until recently grounded women’s subordination in the Trinity.
+He has been prominent in the debate about the status and ministry of women and the way complementarians have until recently grounded women’s subordination in the Trinity.